tristanls/alldata-coordinator/README.md

 AllDataCoordinator coordinates replication between peer nodes as specified by the replication and zone and region placement policies.

+It is worth noting that due to the nature of the kind of data stored in AllData, there is no requirement for consistent hashing.
+Instead, replicas are selected randomly according with placement policies.
+This is in contrast to data storage systems with more restrictive placement requirements.
+This has the advantage that if parts of the cluster are down and some zones or regions are unavailable, it still may be possible to succeed in replication by falling back onto writing replicas located in a different region, different zone, or other nodes in the local zone.

 ## Documentation

 ### AllDataCoordinator